jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “I hardly think that likely.
 I never saw a more inexorable face in my life.”
 “Oh, we shall soon clear up all that,” said Bradstreet.
 “Well, I have drawn my circle, and I only wish I knew at what point upon it the folk that we are in search

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 146

 of are to be found.”
 “I think I could lay my finger on it,” said Holmes quietly.